Reeves, George (c1780 NC - 1827 KY)

 Birth: c1780, Wake County, North Carolina

-Birth Source: William Reeves Probate & age approximate from 1810 U.S. Federal Census for Madison County, Kentucky
+Birth Source: Deed by Heirs of William Reeves & age approximate from 1810 U.S. Federal Census for Madison County, Kentucky

 Death: 1827, Warren County, Kentucky

 Death Source: 1826 Will of George Reves probated July 1827

 Spouse1: Elizabeth Wilkerson, 5 Jan 1802, Madison County, Kentucky

 - Susan Reeves

 - Peter M. Reeves

 - Nancy Reeves

 - George H. Reeves